standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 * The documentation SHOULD contain an overview that is easy to understand by a wide audience.
 The audience includes the [general public](../glossary.md#general-public) and journalists.
 * The documentation SHOULD contain a section describing how to install and run a standalone version of the software.
 This includes a test dataset if necessary.
 * The documentation SHOULD contain examples for all functionality.
 * The documentation SHOULD describe the key components or modules and their relationships.
-For example, as a high level architectural diagram.
+For example, this could be done as a high level architectural diagram.
 * There SHOULD be [continuous integration](../glossary.md#continuous-integration) tests for the quality of the documentation.
 * Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL.